forrest79/deploy-php/readme.md

                 'directory' => '/var/www/site.com',
                 'username' => 'forrest79',
                 'private_key' => 'C:\\Certificates\\certificate',
-                'passphrase' => NULL, // is completed dynamically - if needed (agent is tried at first), can be also callback call when password is needed
+                'passphrase' => null, // is completed dynamically - if needed (agent is tried at first), can be also callback call when password is needed
-				'ssh_agent' => SSH_AGENT_SOCK, // TRUE - try to read from env variable, string - socket file
+				'ssh_agent' => SSH_AGENT_SOCK, // true - try to read from env variable, string - socket file
             ],
             'deployScript' => 'https://www.site.com/deploy.php',
         ]